 If you’re not in the marketing game, you may not be aware of the depth or the level of accuracy of market segmentation using custom audiences.
 We have the tools to target a particular niche, demographic or interest intent.

-Businesses like Facebook and Google, who make up a massive 60% of marketing, have an unbelievable knowledge of you.
+Businesses like Facebook and Google, which account for a massive 60% of marketing, have an unbelievable knowledge of you.

 They know your search habits and what you may or may not be interested in.